 Number of credits: 15

-The aim of the Epidemiology module is to introduce students to the foundational principles of epidemiology, the major research designs used to collect data, and approaches to analysis and interpretation.
+This module will introduce you to the foundational principles of epidemiology, including concepts such as mortality, morbidity, and disease distribution, as well as the major research designs used to collect data and approaches to the analysis and interpretation of data.

-The aim of the Public Health module is to provide an introduction to the history, development and current importance of Public Health in our societies; to highlight major public health issues in a local, national and global context, and to identify techniques and strategies for addressing them.
+This module will provide an introduction to the history, development and current importance of public health in our societies; highlighting major public health issues in a local, national and global context, and to identify techniques and strategies for addressing them.

-The aim of the Behavioural and Social Science module is to support students’ understanding of theories, methodologies and techniques commonly used in behavioural and social science and their application to wider public health issues.
+This module will develop your understanding of the theories, methodologies, and techniques commonly used in behavioural and social science, and their application to wider public health issues.

 The Dental Public Health Module comprises of Dental Public Health, Behavioural Sciences for Dental Public Health and Oral Health Promotion.
 It aims to introduce students to the techniques applicable to the practice of Dental Public Health; critical evaluation of current practice and new methods; critical examination of behavioural sciences and oral health promotion as they related to public health policy and strategy.